modrinth/minos/README.md

 Modrinth authentication backend using Ory Kratos

 Includes:
-- a small Actix server that demos an authentication in a `/demo` endpoint (Minos)
+- a small Actix server that demos an authentication process in a middleware (Minos)
 - a Nuxt example that goes through the Ory login flow with customizable UI
-	- (There is a version for using Ory accounts, and a not-quite-finished version for hosting the Ory framework ourselves)

 You can view the Actix readme [here](minos/README.md), and the Nuxt readme [here](nuxt-3-example/README.md).

 # Setup

+For Minos, we are using the Ory self-hosted version.

+You can run this by running:

+- `docker-compose up` (or `docker-compose --build` if you need to rebuild the images).

+In addition, there's a `minos-kratos` docker compose file you can run if you only want Ory Kratos packages running.
+You will have to run Minos + the nuxt frontend separately if you do.
 You can view the Actix setup [here](minos/README.md), and the Nuxt setup [here](nuxt-3-example/README.md).

-The Minos instance does not need to be running to go through the Nuxt flow.
-However, the Nuxt index page does attempt to make a call to the Minos API `/demo` endpoint to test if it is authenticated.
-If you are logged in (with a valid ory Session) and Minos is running, the call will be successful and a JSON representing the Session will be displayed on the Nuxt index page.
+- `docker-compose up --f docker-compose-kratos-only.yml`

 # Documentation